top of page

 The courtyard of our Vale at Paradise

-*The word Vale originally means ‘Family House’ in Fijian, and at Paradise, this meant an air-conditioned, oceanfront cottage with an outdoor lava stone shower!
+*The word Vale translates to ‘Family House’ in Fijian, and at Paradise, this meant an air-conditioned, oceanfront cottage with an outdoor lava stone shower!

 Our Lava Stone outdoor shower Fiji